-Data were deconvoluted in Agilent Unknowns Analysis software and exported as .csv files.
-188 Identifiable analyte peak areas occurring above the limits of detection were normalized to the 189 internal standard and background-subtracted, and mean values were taken from the three technical 190 replicates.
-Compound identification was achieved by comparison of mass spectra with the NIST 191 Mass Spectral Library version 2.2 and retention time matching with analytical standards.
-192 MetaboAnalyst 5.0 was used for the production of heat maps and chemometric analysis.
-The heat 193 map was produced using data normalized to the internal standard and on a logarithmic scale.
-194 Principal component analysis (PCA) and partial least squares discriminant analysis (PLS-DA) 195 were performed using log transformed data and Pareto scaling.
-196
+Data were deconvoluted in Agilent Unknowns Analysis software (RT window size factor of 50 and 100, absolute area 1000 counts, peak sharpness threshold 25%, min match factor 50) and exported as .csv files.
+Identifiable analyte peak areas occurring above the limits of detection were normalized to the internal standard, background-subtracted, and mean values were taken from the three technical replicates.
+Compound identification was achieved by comparison of mass spectra with the NIST Mass Spectral Library version 2.2 and retention time matching with analytical reference standards.
+MetaboAnalyst 5.0 was used for the production of heat maps and chemometric analysis.
+The heat map was produced using data normalized to the internal standard and on a logarithmic scale.

-198 Results and Discussion
+Results and Discussion

-200 Sampling Chamber Development
+Sampling Chamber Development

 To enable the sufficient accumulation of human body VOCs in the sampling chamber and prevent contamination with laboratory air, a sealed chamber is required.
-The air tightness of the chamber in sampling mode was evaluated using the CO2 concentration decay test, a method used to determine air change in a room or container based on the decreasing concentration of a tracer gas.
+Air exchange within the chamber in sampling mode was evaluated using the CO2 concentration decay test, a method used to determine air change in a room or container based on the decreasing concentration of a tracer gas.
 A short pulse (~5 seconds) of compressed carbon dioxide (CD USP50, Airgas, Rosedale, MD) was introduced into the sealed chamber via one of the sampling ports and the CO2 concentration monitored over time.
 Air exchange rate was calculated using equation (1):

-209

-$$A_D = 1/\Delta t \ln\{(C_1 - C_R)/(C_0 - C_R)\}$$
+$$A_D = 1/\Delta t In\{(C_1 - C_R)/(C_0 - C_R)\}$$ (1)

-(1)

-Where $A_D$ is the air change rate, $\Delta t$ is the period between measurements (hours), $C_0$ and $C_1$ are the measured CO2 concentrations over the decay period (ppm), and $C_R$ is the CO2 concentration in the replacement air (i.e. the air outside the chamber).
-Using three replicate calculations across over five hours, the air change rate was calculated to be 0.072 air changes per hour, demonstrating suitable air tightness of the chamber for controlled sampling.
+Where $A_D$ is the air exchange rate, $\Delta t$ is the period between measurements (hours), $C_0$ and $C_1$ are the measured $CO_2$ concentrations over the decay period (ppm), and $C_R$ is the $CO_2$ concentration in the replacement air (i.e. the air outside the chamber).
+Using three replicate calculations across over five hours, the air change rate was calculated to be 0.072 air changes per hour, demonstrating a suitably low air exchange rate from the sealed chamber for controlled sampling.